Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

 One features of the code that implements the force calculation, which may seem somewhat odd at first, is the fact, that the computation of the square root :math:`r = \sqrt{r^2}` is avoided.
 The square root is a relatively expensive operation.
-This was particularly noticable for the generation of computers in the 60's and early 70's on which these MD codes were developed.
+This was particularly noticeable for the generation of computers in the 60's and early 70's on which these MD codes were developed.

 Periodic boundary conditions (PBC)